d3f34t3d/wordle/README.md

 - **Game Lose**: ![Game Lose](docs/game_lose.png)

 ## Setup
-Instructions on how to set up and run the game locally:
+Steps to set up and run the game:
-1. Ensure you have a PHP server environment.
+1. Set up a PHP server environment with database support.
+2. Import the database schema from `db.sql`.
-2. Place the game files in your server's document root.
+3. Place the game files in your server's document root.
-3. Access the game via your browser by navigating to the appropriate URL, typically something like `http://localhost/path/to/game`.
+4. Access the game through your browser at the URL like `http://localhost/path/to/game`.

 ## Credits
 Developed by Areeb Akazai & Aydin Yalcinkaya as part of CSI 3140 A3.

-.